-1) Equipment and drugs: Stethoscope, blood pressure measurement device; tourniquets, syringes, hypodermic needles, large-bore needles (16-14 gauge); injectable epinephrine (1 mg/mL); equipment for oxygen therapy (see Oxygen Therapy); airway masks and a self-inflating (Ambu) ventilation bag with a facial mask; 0.9% saline (at least 500 mL bottles or bags) and IV transfusion kits; IV antihistamines: both H1 antagonists and H2 antagonists (eg, diphenhydramine and ranitidine); IV glucocorticoids (eg, methylprednisolone, hydrocortisone); nebulizer and inhaled short-acting beta-agonist (eg, salbutamol);
+1) Equipment and drugs: Stethoscope, blood pressure measurement device; tourniquets, syringes, hypodermic needles, large-bore needles (16-14 gauge); injectable epinephrine (1 mg/mL); equipment for oxygen therapy (see Oxygen Therapy); airway masks and a self-inflating (Ambu) ventilation bag with a facial mask; 0.9% saline (at least 500 mL bottles or bags) and IV transfusion kits; IV antihistamines: both H1 antagonists and H2 antagonists (eg, ranitidine); IV glucocorticoids (eg, methylprednisolone, hydrocortisone); nebulizer and inhaled short-acting beta-agonist (eg, salbutamol);

 Secondary prevention refers to prevention methods in patients with a history of anaphylactic shock.
 Adequate use of prophylactic measures requires an appropriate education of patients.

 2. Carrying an epinephrine autoinjector at all times.